habx/service-logfwd/README.md

 ## How it works

 ### General overview
-For each logstash client connected to the server, it will create independent logging sessions, wether it's for sclayr or datadog.
+For each logstash client connected to the server, it will create independent logging sessions, whether it's for sclayr or datadog.

 Each logstash event is parsed, converted to basic logging event, then passed to all the output clients that are